-We work with a couple of different affineurs to bring us the best Beaufort Alpage we can find.
-We bring in whole wheels directly to ensure their quality, and only during the winter months when we are able to get the cheeses made using milk from cows that have fed on the grasses of the high mountain pastures.
-The cheese itself has a dense but buttery texture, with a deep flavor of nuts, hay and some even say they get a taste of the alpine herbs that the cows have eaten.
+We work with the Paccard family who ages these wheels to our desired age and we bring in whole wheels to ensure their quality.
+This cheese itself has a dense but buttery texture, with a deep flavor of nuts, hay and some even say they get a taste of the alpine herbs that the cows have eaten.